 How Can Pet Parents® Help?

 Supplementation with probiotics to your constipated dog is extremely important.
 It does not only strengthen your fur-baby's gut health but also boosts the immune system.
 Probiotics are also known to better bowel movement and facilitate detoxification in the digestive tract.

 Choosing the right probiotic supplements can be overwhelming, we have you covered.
 Pet Parents® Probiotic Supplement supports proper digestion in your dog as well as the proper distribution of vitamins and minerals throughout the body.
 It contains:

 Pumpkin.
-Loaded with fiber, vitamins, & minerals that support the digestive tract, helping relieve an upset stomach & treat diarrhea & constipation.
+Loaded with fiber, vitamins, and minerals that support the digestive tract, helping relieve an upset stomach and treat diarrhea & constipation.
+According

 Fructooligosaccharides.
-A natural substance that promotes the growth of beneficial bacteria, supports digestive & immune health, & helps with healthy detoxification & excretory processes.
+A natural substance that promotes the growth of beneficial bacteria, supports digestive & immune health, and helps with healthy detoxification & excretory processes.